aditya-jonn/DataMonitor/Documentation/Modules.md

 ## Module 2: OOD Metric Generation

 The **OOD Metric Generation Module** quantifies deviations between reference (in-distribution) and test (potentially out-of-distribution) data.
-This module employs **similarity-based metrics** and **distance-based metrics** to measure shifts in data distributions effectively.
-These metrics can be computed over raw data, feature embeddings, or outputs from a trained model.
+This module employs **similarity-based metrics** and **distance-based metrics** to measure shifts in data distributions.
+These metrics can be computed over feature embeddings, or outputs from a trained model.
 Examples of the metrics in **DataMonitor** include:

 #### 1. **Cosine Similarity**